MATERIALIZATION OF VIEWS

-With this in mind, it is clear that some of the more traditional performance optimization practices used in database and data warehouse implementations, such as index construction, will fall outside the scope of a real-time Data Virtualization framework but strategies such as caching can help to improve the performance of real-time source access and combination goals.
+With this in mind, it is clear that some of the more traditional performance optimization practices used in database and data warehouse implementations, such as index construction, will fall outside the scope of a real-time Data Virtualization framework but strategies such as materialization can help to improve the performance of real-time source access and combination goals.

 In the previous tutorial, Data Combination, you learned how to combine the unified customer view with its billing information, so you can have a report that lists the total amount that is due for each of your customers.
 It is strongly advised to complete the Data Combination tutorial before starting this one, as we are going to be using the resources (data source, base views and integrations) created on it.